Sparsh1812/AI-Banner-Generator/systemarchitecture.md

     - The `round_percentages` function is used to fine-tune the selected template by adjusting percentage-based dimensions (like width, height, or margins) to the nearest integer.
 This step ensures pixel-perfect alignment of elements, avoiding any rendering inaccuracies across different screen resolutions.

 2. **LLM-powered Template Generation:**
-    - When a suitable template is not found from the predefined list, the app dynamically generates one using the Gemini large language model (LLM) through the `generate_template_with_gemini` function.
+    - When a suitable template is not found from the predefined list, the app dynamically generates one using the Gemini API through the `generate_template_with_gemini` function.
     - This function employs a few-shot prompting technique, where it provides the Gemini LLM with input parameters `resolution` and `num_images` and their corresponding desired JSON output (template structures).
 This enables the LLM to understand the pattern and format expected for template generation.
     - The `parse_gemini_response` function is used to handle the JSON output, ensuring proper formatting, error handling, and data validation.
 This function is crucial for converting the raw LLM-generated JSON into a usable template that can be further processed by the app for image rendering.